The Forms Professionals Trust! ™

 The following form letter demands that someone cease making libelous or slanderous statements, or appropriate legal action will be taken.

-All forms provided by U.S. Legal Forms, Inc.™, (USLF), the nations leading legal forms publisher.
-When you need cease desist order, don't accept anything less than the USlegal™ brand.
+All forms provided by US Legal Forms, the nations leading legal forms publisher.
+When you need cease and desist letter, don't accept anything less than the USlegal™ brand.
 "The Forms Professionals Trust ™

 Gold Award 2006-2018